Some Things You Just Can't Hide

 At the next meeting, the soldier was presented with thirty-two 3 x 5 cards, each containing the name of a fellow soldier who had access to the compromised secrets, but were not thus far implicated.
 Each card was momentarily shown to the soldier for any comments he was willing to make regarding these individuals.
 As the soldier viewed each card and remarked, the investigating agent was able to observe the orbits of the eyes, as well as pupil changes at close proximity.
 At the conclusion, the FBI agent thanked the soldier and left.
 Two days later, the agent returned to the interview carrying the military records of two individuals.
 When confronted with the files, the surprised soldier finally admitted their involvement with him in the espionage conspiracy.

-What the soldier did not realize, as I noted in What Every Body is Saying, was that when he had seen the names of his two accomplices on the flash cards, his eyebrows had arched slightly in recognition, and then his pupils constricted with some slight squinting, an indication of concern.
+What the soldier did not realize, as I noted in Three Minutes To Doomsday, was that when he had seen the names of his two accomplices on the flash cards, his eyebrows had arched slightly in recognition, and then his pupils constricted with some slight squinting, an indication of concern.
 By relying on the known tells of discomfort (in this case: pupil constriction, squinting), the FBI agent was able to positively identify the two conspirators who later confessed to both Army and FBI investigators of their complicity (Navarro 2008, 173).

 Nonverbals and Deception – The Truth